 Although the Vikings lacked a proper navy, they used their iconic longships to rapidly traverse long distances.
-The longships were typically long, slender, light-weight and an overall design which aided in achieving great speeds.
+The longships were typically long, slender, light-weight, and had an overall design that aided in achieving great speeds.

-The standard longship was also effective in sailing in water one feet deep thereby helping Viking raiders to virtually take the longship to the shore.
+The standard longship was also effective in sailing in water one foot deep thereby helping Viking raiders to virtually take the longship to the shore.

-The attacks of the Vikings propelled the development of many medieval European navies as a defence against their attacks.
-The longship also inspired more flexible and light-weight vessels which offered greater maneuverability on sea.
+The attacks of the Vikings propelled the development of many medieval European navies as a defense against their attacks.
+The longship also inspired more flexible and lightweight vessels which offered greater maneuverability on the sea.

-With the rise of Muslim Arab and the Caliphate in the 7th century, the Arab navy began to be a dominant player in the Mediterranean Sea.
+With the rise of Muslim Arabs and the Caliphate in the 7th century, the Arab navy began to be a dominant player in the Mediterranean Sea.

 The Arab naval power remained a decisive factor in these seas all the way until the 13th century although they had to face many significant defeats by the Byzantine Empire as they tried to take control of Constantinople.
 By the 13th century, Arab naval power had declined.